ScotGovAnalysis/opendatascot/README.md

 #> 7 S01000006 2001 Data Zones
 ```

-This dataframe can then be passed to ods\_dataset to get infomation
+This dataframe can then be passed to ods\_dataset to get information
 about these geographies\!
 We just need to select the vector of geography
 codes, and use the refArea filter option: